 The Regulatory Agency Parties further intend that, to the maximum extent consistent with Applicable Law, before taking or seeking any action that would result in further limitations to such diversions in any Regulatory Approval or potential reconsideration or reopener of any Regulatory Approval for diversion of water for the Klamath Reclamation Project subject to such diversion limitations, they will consider whether: (i) measures to increase water supply in Upper Klamath Lake as provided in Section 18 are implemented as provided therein; (ii) the appropriate Parties have implemented or are implementing all other relevant obligations and measures under this Agreement for the protection of the affected resources; and (iii) there are any reasonably available alternatives, outside of the Klamath Reclamation Project, to achieve the Fisheries benefits of the diversion limitations.
-This provision does not supersede the limitations on reopening or reconsideration that may apply under Applicable Law or any permit or Regulatory Approval, or implementing agreement entered into in connection with a permit or Regulatory Approval.
+This provision does not supersede the limitations on reopening or reconsideration that may apply under Applicable Law or any permit or Regulatory iii.
+Applicable Law for Regulatory Approvals of Diversion Limitations

+Approval, or implementing agreement entered into in connection with a permit or Regulatory Approval.